Fair Policy Targeting: Theoretical Analysis

 \subsection{General Fairness Bounds}

-Given the guarantees on the frontier, we next analyze guarantees on the (un)fairness of the policy.
+Given the guarantees on the frontier, we next analyze guarantees on fairness.
 We start our discussion by introducing regret bounds for generic notions of unfairness under high-level assumptions and then provide examples of upper and lower bounds.

 \begin{ass}[High-level conditions on UnFairness] For some $\eta > 0, \gamma > 0$,